PowerPowder/network-notes/6 - Ethernet Fundamentals.md

 * **L3 Swtich**: makes routing decisions and connects networks (router), not just network segments (like a L2 switch)

 ### Additional Ethernet Features - Switch features
-refer to next sections for VLANs, Trunking, STP
 * **Link aggregation**: combine physical connections into a single logical connection to minimise congestion
 * **Power Over Ethernet (PoE)**: provides electrical power over ethernet to a device (CAT 5 or above, 15.4W/25.5W)
 * **Port Monitoring/Mirroring**: copies all traffic for a port and sends it to another port